UniMath/agda-unimath/src/elementary-number-theory/geometric-sequences-positive-rational-numbers.lagda.md

 of
 [positive rational numbers](elementary-number-theory.positive-rational-numbers.md)
 is an [arithmetic sequence](group-theory.arithmetic-sequences-semigroups.md) in the multiplicative semigroup of positive rational numbers.
-The multplicative common difference in `ℚ⁺` is called the _common ratio_ of the sequence.
+The multiplicative common difference in `ℚ⁺` is called the _common ratio_ of the sequence.

 Constant sequences are the geometric sequences with common ratio equal to `1`.